liferay/liferay-central-test-2/readme/7.0/LANGUAGE_KEY_GUIDELINES_EN.markdown

 - *Allow subsites to display content from this site*
 - *Use the default language options*

-If a radio or checkbox provides more options on select it, make that obvious by starting its label with an action word.
+If a radio or checkbox provides more options when selecting it, make that obvious by starting its label with an action word.
 For example, a checkbox using one of the labels below hints that selecting it brings up more options:

 - *Define social interactions for users*
 - *Define a custom default language and additional available languages for this